Chebyshev pseudosite matrix product state approach for the spectral functions of electron-phonon coupling systems: Methods

 \subsection{Chebyshev pseudosite MPS method}

 We now introduce the Chebyshev pseudosite MPS method step by step.
-First, the standard DMRG \cite{PhysRevLett.69.2863, PhysRevB.48.10345,PhysRevB.72.180403,PhysRevB.57.6376} is used to compute the ground state $|\psi_0\rangle$ with eigen-energy $E_0$.
-After that, the spectral function Eq.~(\ref{Eq1}) is expanded by the Chebyshev polynomials \cite{RevModPhys.78.275}
+First, the standard DMRG~\cite{PhysRevLett.69.2863, PhysRevB.48.10345,PhysRevB.72.180403,PhysRevB.57.6376} is used to compute the ground state $|\psi_0\rangle$ with an eigenenergy $E_0$.
+After that, the spectral function Eq.~(\ref{Eq1}) is expanded by the Chebyshev polynomials~\cite{RevModPhys.78.275}